aonexyz/IDM-LifeTime-Activation/README.md

 # IDM life Time Activation Script

 # Disclaimer
 I am not the original author of this script.
 Before the main author created the official GitHub repository, users could only download the script from the official forum.
 I created this repository to make the process easier for users and to give proper credit to the original author.
-Additionally, the script had several critical bugs and compatibility issues that prevented it from running properly—I fixed those issues, and the script is now stable and fully functional.
+Additionally, the script had several critical bugs and compatibility issues that prevented it from running properly, I fixed those issues, and the script is now stable and fully functional.

 # Features
 * IDM freeze trial and activation with registry key lock method